The Most Valuable LEGO Sets and Minifigures Ever Released

 Highest Sale Price: $2,300

+Star Wars sets are a beast of their own.
 According to Malloy and van IJken, the high prices for Star Wars sets has less to do with rarity, and more to do with the enormous demand for all things Light or Dark Side.
-“Countless fans collect these sets to try and complete the full ‘Ultimate Collector’s Series’, or find every version of their favorite ship,” Malloy says.
-When fully assembled, this highly-detailed Star Destroyer measures more than three feet long, and is comprised of more than 3,000 pieces.
+“Countless fans collect these sets to try and complete the full ‘Ultimate Collector’s Series’ or find every version of their favorite ship,” Malloy says.
+When fully assembled, this highly-detailed Star Destroyer measures more than three feet long and is comprised of more than 3,000 pieces.
 Other versions of the same ship, which are not part of the Ultimate Collector’s Series, can still fetch nearly a grand on the secondary market.

 5. #6399 LEGO Airport Shuttle